-But as you prepare Fido-friendly food for brunch, lunch, dinner, a picnic, or a BBQ, you may ask yourself, “what human foods can dogs eat?”
+Many pet parents love sharing food with their pups.
+But as you consider giving dog-friendly treats during brunch, lunch, dinner, a picnic, or a BBQ, you may ask yourself, “what human foods can dogs actually eat?”
 Or better yet, which of the people food that dogs can eat will give them the most health benefits?

-To help you decide on the healthiest food items to share with Fido, this complete guide lists the healthiest people food that dogs can eat.
+To help you decide on the healthiest food items to share with your pup, this complete guide lists the healthiest people food that dogs can eat.
+Some of the food items listed here can also be used as food toppers for dog food that will help picky eater dogs eat.

 A Note About Dogs as Omnivores & Common Dog Allergies